 Long term, sustainable sales force improvements are most impactful to a business when they are built-in rather than brought in.
 A balanced partner will understand this.
 They will expect quick wins, to ensure wider company buy-in, but will also expect to jointly own an action plan.
 They will understand that a joint commitment to seeing the program through to completion is wedded to a joint commitment to success.
 It is only through this partnership approach that a commitment to embedding and sustaining behavioral change in the business can happen and the success can continue long after you have left the building.

 In 30 years of sales force enablement, and more than that in marriage, I’ve learnt that projects, just like relationships, succeed only if everyone wants them to.
 Human nature dictates that we only really care about relationships if we ultimately have a vested interest in their success.
 So, before you embark on your next sales enablement project, check who you’re building a relationship with.

-Mark Savinson is Chief Operating Officer at Strategy to Revenue, the award-winning sales enablement consultancy.
+Mark Savinson is CEO at Strategy to Revenue, the award-winning sales enablement consultancy.